 While putting a home or other real property into a Joint With Right of Survivorship (JTWROS) deed has been effective in protecting homes and other real property from Medicaid Estate Recovery claims following the owner’s death, key members of the North Carolina Elder Law bar believe that JTWROS deeds may protect real property against claims from all other general estate creditors (including all estate medical creditors), as well.

-ASSETS, INCLUDING REAL PROPERTY, NOT SET UP TO TRANSFER BY RIGHT OF SURVIVORSHIP MAY BE SUBECT TO PROBATE CREDITORS
+REAL PROPERTY, NOT SET UP TO TRANSFER BY RIGHT OF SURVIVORSHIP, MAY BE SUBECT TO PROBATE CREDITORS

-If an asset owned by a person who dies (decedent) has not been set up to be transferred directly to an heir via Right Of Survivorship (ROS), or other appropriate method, such asset normally falls down into the decedent’s estate, and becomes an “estate asset”.
-Under North Carolina probate law, before the decedent’s beneficiaries can be paid according to a will (or according to state law if there is no will), all valid estate creditors (including Medicaid) must be paid first.
-Where assets were held in a revocable trust, such assets may still be pulled back into the estate after death to pay creditor’s claims.
+If real property owned by a person who dies (decedent) has not been set up to be transferred directly to an heir or hears via Right Of Survivorship (ROS), through a life estate deed, or via a proper irrevocable trust, such real property may be available to estate creditors under North Carolina probate law.
+Under NC probate law, before the decedent’s beneficiaries can be paid according to a will (or according to state law if there is no will) or revocable trust, all valid estate creditors (including Medicaid) must be paid first.

 MEDICAID AND OTHER MEDICAL BILLS MAY BANKRUPT AN ESTATE